-Critics had accused officials of using scare tactics to gain voter support.
+Critics had accused officials of using scare tactics to gain voter support for yesterday's referendum.
 They said even if Ireland didn't approve the treaty, the European Union would continue to help the country financially.
 But Mario Draghi, president of the European Central Bank, told Europe's leaders that the crisis is no bluff.
 As NPR's Philip Reeves reports, it was the sternest warning so far from Europe's top banker.

 REEVES: Well over a decade has elapsed since the euro was launched.
 The currency is now used by 17 nations.
 But Europe's currency union was set up with some fundamental flaws - including the absence of a common fiscal policy.
 These flaws need fixing, says Draghi.